Best Cheap Health Insurance in West Virginia (2026)

 | |

 - CareSource only offers HMO (health maintenance organization) plans.
 HMOs restrict you to a network of doctors.
-These plans also require that you choose a primary care doctor and that you get a referral before you see a specialist.
+These plans also require you to choose a primary care doctor and that you get a referral before you see a specialist.
 Normally, HMOs cost less than PPO plans.
-But, the cheapest PPO plans cost less than the cheapest HMO plans in West Virginia.
+However, the average cost of an HMO and PPO are about the same in West Virginia.

 - Highmark is the most popular health insurance company in West Virginia.
-It sells close to two-thirds of all plans on the state marketplace.
+It sells close to half of all plans on the state marketplace.

 Best health insurance companies in West Virginia